WICG/import-maps/README.md

 The main benefit of this system is that it allows easy coordination across the ecosystem.
 Anyone can write a module and include an import statement using a package's well-known name, and let the Node.js runtime or their build-time tooling take care of translating it into an actual file on disk (including figuring out versioning considerations).

 Today, many web developers are even using JavaScript's native module syntax, but combining it with bare import specifiers, thus making their code unable to run on the web without per-application, ahead-of-time modification.
 We'd like to solve that, and bring these benefits to the web.

-### Built-in modules

-When considering the introduction of [built-in modules](https://github.com/tc39/proposal-javascript-standard-library/) to the web, we need to ensure that we do not lose any of the important features we have today when introducing features via new globals.
-Notably, these include:

-- Polyfilling: the ability to supply a polyfill module that acts as the built-in one
-- Virtualization: the ability to wrap, extend, or remove access to the built-in module

-Both of these capabilities are easy to achieve with globals, but without some mechanism for modifying module resolution, they are not possible for modules (including built-in modules).
-The import maps proposal provides that mechanism.

-Note that these use cases are complicated by the need to support browsers without import map support.
-More on that below.

 ## The import map